sammy-boii/Progress/react-app/notes.md

 &nbsp;

-### <span style = 'color: purple'> UseContext
+### UseContext

-#### <span style = 'color: yellow'> Imagine a component called App.
+  Imagine a component called App.
 It has a child called Home.
 The Home too has a child called Form and Form has a child called Button.
 Now if Button has a state 'login' = true then it'll be hard to access that state from App.
 But you might say just pass it as a prop from App.
 But then you'll have to pass it through every child and it'll untraceable.

-#### <span style = 'color: yellow'> In this case we can use Context API (mixture of Context.Provider component, useContext hook / Context.Consumer component)
+  In this case we can use Context API (mixture of Context.Provider component, useContext hook / Context.Consumer component)

 &nbsp;